zhurkr/BaikalCommunities/README.md

 Python version was 3.11.0.
 Bash version was 4.4.20(1)-release (x86_64-pc-linux-gnu).
 R version was 4.3.3. vegan 2.6-4
 Data processing was perfomed with USEARCH (32 bit) in version 10 or 11 + Vegan 2.6-4 community ecology R package and DADA2 + phyloseq R package.
 To run this pipeline you also need R packages: dplyr(v.1.1.4), seqinr (v.4.2-36), ggplot2 (v.3.5.0), cowplot (v.1.1.3), readxl (v.1.4.3), tibble (v.3.2.1).

+Before starting the pipeline, place the scripts in the folder with fastq files or modify scripts by modification of the paths to the files.

 ##### Usearch+vegan pipeline for 16S data processing